pSub/seminar-formspez/slides.md

   - Conclusion / Outlook.

 # Why formal methods?
+  - Modeling precisely a part of the world
+  - Formulate the problem unambiguous
+  - Leaving unimportant things underspecified
+  - Improve the understanding of the problem
+  - Use abstraction to cover a large number of cases

 # Security problems of multithreaded programs
   - There are private (_high_) and public (_low_) variables